Car Polish vs. Compound – What’s The Difference?

 what is car polishing, when you should polish your car

-For car detailing enthusiasts, polishing is an essential regimen.
-Understandably, some car owners often neglect this process, substituting it with waxing and using sealant on their cars.
-Still, it is by far one of the most beneficial steps in maintaining the pristine appearance of your car’s paint finish.
+Car polishing is by far one of the most beneficial steps in maintaining the pristine appearance of your car’s paint finish.

 The car polishing process usually removes a tiny amount of your car’s clear coat.
-This is because your car’s clear coat is usually the affected part before a need for polishing can be considered.
 Polishing will remove the ills left by clearcoat damage on your car.
 Therefore, it typically removes this damage, whether in the form of watermarks, slight scratches or swirl marks, or acid rain etching, among others.

 What Is Car Compounding?